austinjalexander/udacity_intro_ml_project/README.md

 3) As noted above, **GaussianNB** was used as the control classifier.

 **DecisionTreeClassifier** was implemented.
-With its default settings, it gave lower precision and recall scores: 0.22455 and 0.24150, respectively.
+With its default settings, it gave lower precision and recall scores: 0.22458 and 0.24300, respectively.

 The following **DecisionTreeClassifier** parameter options were provided for **GridSearchCV** to tune: class_weight = ['auto', None], criterion = ['gini', 'entropy'], max_features = ['auto', 'sqrt', 'log2', None].
-On the first attempt, **GridSearchCV** selected the following values: class_weight=None, criterion='gini', max_features=None.
+On the first attempt, **GridSearchCV** selected the following values: class_weight='auto', criterion='entropy', max_features=None.
 These settings caused both the precision and recall scores to increase (precision: 0.30337, recall: 0.30200).

 **SVC** was implemented.
 With its default settings, it gave lower precision and recall scores: 0.27273 and 0.04350, respectively.

 The following **SVC** parameter options were provided for **GridSearchCV** to tune: C = [2**x for x in np.arange(-15, 15+1, 3)], gamma = [2**x for x in np.arange(-15, 15+1, 3)].
 On the first attempt, **GridSearchCV** selected the following values: C=512, gamma=0.001953125.
 These settings caused both the precision and recall scores to increase: 0.44633 and 0.11850, respectively.

-Out of the classifiers used, **GaussianNB** performed the best (precision: 0.58291, recall: 0.34800), so it was selected as the final algorithm.
+Out of the classifiers (and preprocessing techniques) used, **GaussianNB** performed the best (without PCA: precision: 0.50161, recall: 0.39050), so it was selected as the final algorithm.

 4) Most algorithms have parameters that should be tuned in order to modify their training performance, which is in part dependent on the nature of the data set under consideration.